mahidulhq/Ad-Blocking-Filters-URL/README.md

-# ‼ Ad Blocking Filters URL
+<h2>Ad Blocking Filters URL</h2>

-Here are some ad-blocking filters for dummies, use them on the Bromite browser and any other.
+<p>A collection of ad-blocking filters designed for easy use on the Bromite browser and other compatible platforms.</p>

 - **uBlock Origin’s Main Filter List**